Carl-Frederic-Nickell/Carl-Frederic-Nickell/README.md

 # Carl-Frederic Nickell
 ![Banner](./20250312_LinkedIn_Profilbanner_DevOps.png)

-## DevOps & Cybersecurity Enthusiast | Von Content zu Code
+## DevOps & Cybersecurity Enthusiast | From Content to Code

-Social Media Stratege auf dem Weg zum DevOps Engineer.
-Ich verbinde Kommunikationsexpertise mit technischer Innovation für skalierbare digitale Lösungen.
-Mit Wurzeln im Marketing, Finance und der Fotografie baue ich meine Leidenschaft für IT-Themen zu meinem Beruf aus.
+Social Media Strategist transitioning to DevOps Engineer.
+I combine communication expertise with technical innovation to build scalable digital solutions.
+With roots in marketing, finance, and photography, I'm transforming my passion for IT into my profession.

-Mein Hintergrund bei der Bundeswehr prägt meine Disziplin und Zielstrebigkeit.
-Aktuell fokussiere ich mich auf:
+My military background has shaped my discipline and determination.
+Currently, I'm focused on:

-- Container-Management & Orchestrierung
+- Container Management & Orchestration
-- Cloud-Infrastruktur & IaC
+- Cloud Infrastructure & Infrastructure as Code (IaC)
-- Automatisierung von IT-Prozessen
+- IT Process Automation
-- Cybersecurity-Praktiken & Ethical Hacking
+- Cybersecurity Practices & Ethical Hacking

-In meinem Homelab entwickle ich praxisnahe Projekte, um meine Fähigkeiten kontinuierlich zu erweitern.
-Besonders faszinieren mich die Schnittstellen zwischen DevOps-Praktiken und Sicherheitskonzepten.
+In my homelab, I develop hands-on projects to continuously expand my skills.
+I'm particularly fascinated by the intersection of DevOps practices and security concepts.

-Mein Ziel ist es, meine strategische Denkweise und technischen Fähigkeiten im Bereich der Cybersecurity einzusetzen, um kritische Infrastrukturen zu schützen und einen positiven Beitrag zur digitalen Sicherheit zu leisten.
+My goal is to leverage my strategic mindset and technical skills in cybersecurity to protect critical infrastructures and make a positive contribution to digital security.

 ---

-### 🔗 Verbindungen
+### 🔗 Connect
-- 🌐 [Portfolio](https://carl-cyber.tech) - Auf meiner Webseite findest du eine Auswahl an aktuellen Projekten.
+- 🌐 [Portfolio](https://carl-cyber.tech) - Explore my latest projects on my website
-- 🎧 [SoundCloud](https://soundcloud.com/follow_carl) - Meine Leidenschaft für elektronische Musik als Techno-DJ
+- 🎧 [SoundCloud](https://soundcloud.com/follow_carl) - My passion for electronic music as a Techno DJ

 ---

-> *"Aus Leidenschaft wird Berufung - kontinuierliches Lernen ist mein Weg."*
+> *"Passion becomes purpose - continuous learning is my path."*